 Molds are present in the spring and late summer, particularly around areas of decaying vegetation.
 Children with mold allergies should avoid playing in piles of dead leaves in the fall.

 Dust mites congregate in places where food for them (such as flakes of human skin) is plentiful.
 That means they are most commonly found in upholstered furniture, bedding, and rugs.

 Padded furnishings, such as mattresses, box springs, pillows, and cushions should be encased in allergen-proof, zip-up covers, which are available through catalogs and specialized retailers.

-linens weekly, and other bedding such as blankets, every 2 to 3 weeks in hot water to kill the dust mite.
+Wash linens weekly, and other bedding such as blankets, every 2 to 3 weeks in hot water to kill the dust mite.

 Pillows should be replaced every 2 to 3 years.

-treatments, depending on how severe the child's symptoms are.
-Although there are many over-the-counter antihistamines, decongestants, and nasal sprays, it is very important that you work with a pediatrician over the years to make sure that your child's allergy and asthma are correctly diagnosed and the symptoms properly treated.
+Your child's allergy and/or asthma treatment should start with your pediatrician.
+If needed, your pediatrician may refer you to a pediatric allergy specialist for additional evaluations and treatments, depending on how severe the child's symptoms are.
+There are many over-the-counter antihistamines, decongestants and nasal sprays.
+However, it is very important that you work with a pediatrician over the years to make sure that your child's allergy and asthma are correctly diagnosed and the symptoms properly treated.